hxj5/xcltk/preprocess/README.md

 These three steps are implemented and wrapped into several script files, which are publicly available at dir [xcltk/preprocess][preprocess dir].

+### RDR part

+[xcltk][xcltk repo] computes the RDR in each feature region and cell by extracting and counting UMIs or reads overlapping with target features, during which minimum reads filtering was performed.
+By default, reads with MAPQ<20, aligned length<30nt are filtered.
+In addition, reads with FLAG higher than threshold are also filtered.
+Specifically, reads with FLAG>4096 for UMI-based platforms (e.g., 10x scRNA-seq) and reads with FLAG>255 for reads-based platforms (e.g., SMART-seq2, 10x scDNA-seq, 10x scATAC-seq) are filtered.
+Intronic reads and reads that are mapped to multiple features are largely preserved for counting.
+Finally, a `feature x cell` matrix of UMI or read counts would be outputed for downstream analysis.
+You may see `xcltk basefc` for details.

 [post-phasing script]: https://github.com/hxj5/xcltk/blob/master/preprocess/baf_post_phase.sh
 [pre-phasing script]: https://github.com/hxj5/xcltk/blob/master/preprocess/baf_pre_phase.sh